Many shows sold out last year. Please use our online order form or download the form and send it in.

 Payment for seats is non-refundable.
 Reservation obligates payment.

-Buses park behind Center for the Arts.
+Buses park behind the Loos Center for the Arts.
 Cars park behind next building.

 Cost is $4.00 per person for Students & Adults.
 Cost is $6.00 per person for groups under ten people.